ApexRMS/prioritizr/docs/multi-cost_prioritization_tutorial.md

 <p id="step-2"> <h3><b>Step 2.
 Visualizing and comparing results across scenarios</b></h3> </p>

-The **Multi-Cost Lake Prioritization (Ontario, Canada)** template library already contains the results for each scenario.
+The **Multi-Cost Prioritization (Ontario, Canada)** template library already contains the results for each scenario.
 Before exploring additional scenarios, you will view the main results for the **No costs** scenario.

 1\.
 Navigate to the **Maps** tab, and double click on the pre-configured **Solution** map.
 The *Solution* map shows which planning units have been selected for prioritization given the input data and parameters.